-Mrs Miah, who was then head of culture, claimed that Coun Martin walked up behind her while she was stood speaking to another guest in the hall after dinner, and he ran his fingers from the bottom of her neck to the top of her head, before saying “I have been dying to do that all night”.
+The woman claimed that Coun Martin walked up behind her while she was standing speaking to another guest in the hall after dinner, and he ran his fingers from the bottom of her neck to the top of her head, before saying “I have been dying to do that all night”.

-She also revealed in 2008 that she had complained to her previous manager about Coun Martin’s alleged behaviour towards staff at Lydiard Park, which included him touching a female employee and insisting on touching Mrs Miah’s arm while they walked around the park.
+She also revealed in 2008 that she had complained to her previous manager about Coun Martin’s alleged behaviour towards staff at Lydiard Park, which included him touching a female employee and insisting on touching the complainant's arm while they walked around the park.

 “I remember it extremely clearly,” she said.

 “It’s like a moment in life where something happens and it’s changed the course of my life.